nglblack/nglblack.github.io/_pages/about.md

   - /about.html
 ---

-## Learn how to make smarter decisions with easy-to-use tools and actionable dashboards.

----

 ### Welcome to Angie Web Studio

 Running a business is hard enough without having to sift through complex data tools.
 Here, I make it simple for small business owners like you to understand and use your data to drive growth.
 No advanced degrees, no complicated software—just practical, beginner-friendly advice and tools.